pedroblossbraga/pedroblossbraga.github.io/_pages/cv.md

 Education
 ======
 * M.S. in M.Sc.
 Computational and Applied Mathematics (CAM) - Friedrich-Alexander Universität (FAU), Erlangen, Germany, 2025 (expected)
+  * Thesis: Convergence of lower bounds on optimal cooling.
+(In progress)
   * Specialization in Optimization and Numerical Analysis
+  * Research Areas: Analysis of PDEs, Nonlinear Optimization, Dynamical Systems, AI
 * B.S. in B.ASc.
 Applied and Computational Mathematics - University of São Paulo (USP), São Paulo, Brazil, 2022
   * Thesis: "Support Vector Machines: Classification, Kernels, Regression, and Optimization"
   * Thesis Abstract: Study variants of the Support Vector Machine (SVM) algorithm, deriving the classification formulations C-SVC and ν-SVC, the regression formulations ε-SVR and ν-SVR, in their linear or kernelized forms, with convex optimization techniques, such as the Lagrangian, to build the dual optimization form; kernel properties, reproducing kernel maps and Hilbert spaces; and implementation of examples in Python.